pivotal/docs-tap/tap-gui/troubleshooting.hbs.md

 #### Symptom

-SCST-Scan 2.0 has been enabled and there is no vulnerability data on the Security Analysis dashboard and the Supply Chain Choreographer dashboard.
+SCST-Scan 2.0 has been enabled and there is no vulnerability data on the Security Analysis and Supply Chain Choreographer dashboards.

 #### Cause

-The Tanzu Developer Portal lacks the required configuration and access to know about the new ImageVulnerabilityScan custom sesource.
+The Tanzu Developer Portal lacks the required configuration and access to know about the new ImageVulnerabilityScan custom resource.

 #### Solution